 Portobello mushrooms are to vegetarians what beef is to meat-eaters.
 All you need is fontina cheese, a red bell pepper, a shallot, and a bag of spinach—and roughly 20 minutes—to create this super-filling stuffed fontina portobello skillet meal by chef and cookbook author Jessica Merchant from How Sweet Eats.
 It's a quick, easy go-to for a savory weeknight meal.

 A Couple Cook's vegetarian burrito bowl lets you have Mexican food in a low-carb, vegetarian package.
 What's not to love?
 Cauliflower rice subs for grains while eggs add protein.
 Garnish with lime and avocado for extra flavor and healthy fats.

 When you're in need of comfort food, try out this chili recipe from A Couple Cooks.
 Not only is it packed with plant-based protein (lentils and two types of beans), but you can also make it in an Instant Pot for an easy dinner that's on your table in 35 minutes.

 If you're burned out on cauliflower rice, opt for this cauliflower cous cous by Feed Me Phoebe.
-Cauliflower is sautéed with turmeric and lemon zest, then topped with pine nuts and golden raisins for a low-carb, vegetarian dish packed with exotic flavor.
+Cauliflower is sautéed with turmeric and lemon zest, then topped with pine nuts and golden raisins for a low-carb, vegetarian dish packed with flavor.
 For extra protein, top with chickpeas.

 Gluten-Free Buffalo Cauliflower Bites